EasySensors/MiniRelayBox/README.md

 A4 |	Connected to si1132 and bh1750 SDA
 A5 |	Connected to si1132 and bh1750 SCL
 A3 |	Connected to  ATSHA204A
-D3, D4, D5, D6,D7, D9 |	Available ARDUINO digital GPIO
+D3, D4, D5, D6,D7 |	Available ARDUINO digital GPIO
 D8 |	Connected to CS FLASH chip (OTA) M25P40
+D9 |	connected to RFM69 reset pin
 MISO, MOSI, SCK, RST |	Connected to ISP header
 ANT |	RFM69 antenna
 Bat+ | Unregulated power up to 6.5 Volts